 The CSI feedback channel is realized over a cable (CAT5), which is a highly controllable medium allowing us to assess the system performance under different CSI feedback channel conditions.
-In the future we plan to implement a wireless CSI feedback channel.
+The uplink CSI feedback transmitter and receiver are built around the Xilinx low-voltage differential signalling (LVDS) output and input ports, with 122.88 MHz and 61.44 MHz clocks, respectively.